 So what Amar and John cover perfectly is we should stop trying to guess the future but focus on what we can control, and how we can slowly improve every day.
 Invest in your approach.

-To the Four Principles of the Expedia Approach:
+On to the Four Principles of the Expedia Approach:

 1. Be Scientific.
 Test, Measure, Test, Measure.
 Rinse and Repeat.
 In the marketing world today, finding out what isn't working is more important than finding out what is working.
 Tools we use like Marketing Automation and Lead Attribution modeling are key to helping you work out that's going on.
 Work out the problem, get close to it, build a hypothesis and test it.
 Remember that failure is your friend, it's the bricks that you can build your approach on.